mingtung/coaly-diamond/README.md

-# silver-funicular
+# coaly-diamond

 Trying out framework, tools, and others

-## Project: flask-vue-crud
+## Project: flask-vue

-This is an exercise about single page app using Flask and Vue.js inspired by the blog post at [testdriven.io](https://testdriven.io/blog/developing-a-single-page-app-with-flask-and-vuejs/#vue-setup).
+This is an exercise app using Flask and Vue.js inspired by the blog post at [testdriven.io](https://testdriven.io/blog/developing-a-single-page-app-with-flask-and-vuejs/#vue-setup), and the Flask tutorial from [the offical site](http://flask.pocoo.org/docs/1.0/tutorial/)

 ### Server